ivelintod/PDF-Invoice-Generator/README.md

 * Run `python manage.py makemigrations && python manage.py migrate`
 * Run `python manage.py runserver`
 * Fire up a browser of your preference and go to localhost:8000

+* Remarks
+  * Buyer object hardcoded, because a more elegant way to introduce it has been needed, but not found yet
+  * Dynamic formsets not working - need to check how to change TOTAL-FORMS value